Anamitr/ArizonaSunshine2_protube/README.md

 So if when shooting in-game pistol your stock responds then swap contents of "Arizona Sunshine 2\Mods\rifleBoltButtDevices" .pro files.
 After that it should be good as long as the same devices are used.

+Also, I don't know why but it worked for me only when I launched the game WITHOUT any companion app opened.
+Your devices should vibrate during first loading screen, when Vertigo logo is displayed.

 # ArizonaSunshine2_protube
 <img src="https://cdn.akamai.steamstatic.com/steam/apps/1540210/header.jpg">